Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 72-hour clause was right there in the very first paragraph of the Royal

 as a sheet.
-An asteroid missing the earth by one mile wouldn’t have shaken
+An asteroid missing the earth by one mile would

 Marriage License miracle.
 The